DIPlib/diplib/changelogs/diplib_next.md

 - Added `dip::ChainCode::Coordinates()`, which returns an array with the coordinates of each pixel represented by the chain code.

+- Added unary operator `+`, which converts binary images to `dip::DT_UINT8`, and does not affect other images.

 ### Changed functionality

 - `dip::testing::Timer::CpuResolution()` and `WallResolution()` are static members.